 It was one of the hardest things that I’ve ever had to do, it seemed like it was the only thing there for me at times.

-I’m better than I’ve ever been, but I’m still not perfect and I have those brief moments where I do go back to the demon that is depression.
+I’m better than I’ve ever been.
+I’m still not perfect and I have those brief moments where I do go back to the demon that is depression.
+All before managing to wrestle away from it again and again.

 It’s comfortable and something that’s known.
-It will never reject you nor will it will ever leave you again.
+It will never reject you nor will it ever leave you.
 Like a dysfunctional lover that’s no good for you and you’re no good for it.
 In your moments apart from it there are all of these promises… ‘this time will be different’ but it never is.
 It’s always more of the same.

 Yet its desire and love for you seem boundless and there are times that it seems like it will be your only source of love and comfort.
 Nothing could ever love you like your dark passenger does…